North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 UConn Schedule Analysis

-- The Huskies' best victory of the season came against the Minnesota Golden Gophers, a top 50 team (No. 36), according to our computer rankings.
-The Huskies picked up the 62-44 road win on November 19.
+- The Huskies captured their best win of the season on November 19, when they claimed a 62-44 victory over the Minnesota Golden Gophers, who rank inside the top 50 (No. 34), according to our computer rankings.

-- The Huskies have tied for the 16th-most Quadrant 1 victories in the nation (one), but also have tied for the ninth-most Quadrant 1 defeats (three).
+- The Huskies have one Quadrant 1 win, tied for the 15th-most in the country.
+But they also have three Quadrant 1 losses, tied for the 10th-most.

-- UConn has tied for the fifth-most Quadrant 2 wins in the country (two).
+- UConn has tied for the seventh-most Quadrant 2 victories in the country (two).

 UConn 2023-24 Best Wins